iBz-04/Seeker-o1/docs/advanced_usage.md

 ## Conclusion

-This advanced usage guide demonstrates the flexibility and power of the Anus AI framework.
+This advanced usage guide demonstrates the flexibility and power of the Seeker-o1 AI framework.
 By leveraging these advanced features, you can build sophisticated AI agent systems tailored to your specific needs.

 For more information, refer to the [API Reference](api_reference.md) and [Architecture Overview](architecture_overview.md) documents.